rydrman/itunes-to-spotify/README.md

 # iTunes to Spotify

-A console utility for exporint gitunes libraries into spotify
+A console utility for exporting itunes libraries into spotify.
+Proudly written in Go.

 # License